Cray-HPE/docs-csm/052-NETWORK-STACK.md

 ### Network Stack

-There's a few daemons that makeup the SUSE network stack:
+There are a few daemons that makeup the SUSE network stack:

 Sorted by safest to touch relative to keeping your SSH connection up.
 1. wickedd.service : The daemons handling each interface ; resetting this clears stale configuration.